Questions and Answers

 -Diet therapy: Diet is very important and often the core of your well-being.
 A popular saying in Chinese medicines states “Most diseases start from the mouth…” Your acupuncturist will provide nutritional guidelines to help you get the maximum and long-lasting results.

--Tui-Na: This is therapeutic bodywork that your acupuncturist may perform to help release tension, correct musculo-skeletal imbalances, improve circulation, and complement acupuncture session to provide maximum relief.
+-Acupressure: Without having to use needles, acupuncturist may perform acupressure and related bodywork to help release tension, correct musculo-skeletal imbalances, improve circulation, and complement acupuncture session to provide maximum relief.

 -Gua-Sha: This is a manual therapy of using a tool with a blunt edge and stroke along certain areas of the body to release the tension, breaks up knots, and improve immunity.
 Gua-sha can be a treatment of its own or can be combined with acupuncture.